Agreement 9 - “Big List”

 I’ve been blaming you for anything and everything.

-I have been self absorbed. / I’ve taken you for granted.
+I’ve been self absorbed. / I’ve taken you for granted.

 I’ve been insensitive. / I’ve been impatient. / I’ve been careless.